-These one-bowl, no-mixer Thanksgiving Shortbread Cookies are perfect for snacks, gifts and entertaining.
+These one-bowl, no-mixer Thanksgiving Shortbread Cookies are crisp, buttery and super delicious!
+They’re perfect for snacks, gifts and entertaining.
 Each one is a work of art!

 If you’re a follower of The Café you probably know that I’m always on the hunt for new and better recipes.
 But not in this case.
 This is a super easy, never fail shortbread recipe that I use over and over.
 It’s one-bowl, no-mixer and the dough can be stirred together in less than 10 minutes.
-You may recognize that it’s the same recipe I use with my Easy Decorated Shortbread Cookies, my Spring Shortbread Cookies and my Christmas Shortbread Cookies (which are going crazy over on Pinterest right now).
+You may recognize that it’s the same recipe I use with my Easy Decorated Shortbread Cookies, my Spring Shortbread Cookies and my Christmas Shortbread Cookies.

 Shortbread cookies that don’t spread in the oven